 T-PULSE was established in July 2002 as part of a significant endowment to McGill from Canadian scientist and businessman Richard H. Tomlinson to support the development of more effective teaching methods for university level science students and the dissemination of these techniques to the professoriate.

-More recently (2013 - present), we have established the TEAM (Tomlinson Engagement Award for Mentoring) programme which provides, at the instructor’s choice, a group of the best students from the previous version of the same course to assist the students in the next iteration of that course (peer instruction).
+In 2013 we established the TEAM (Tomlinson Engagement Award for Mentoring) programme which provides, at the instructor’s choice, a group of the best students from the previous version of the same course to assist the students in the next iteration of that course (peer instruction).
 Other tasks include aiding course instructors in the evaluation and development of strategies and/or material to enhance course/curriculum delivery, or assessment.
-To date (2021) over 3,500 TEAM mentors have been involved at an increasing number over these years.
-The T-Pulse fellows also deliver workshops to newly engaged TEAM members.
-For more information on this initiative please see the Tomlinson Engagement Award for Mentoring (TEAM) page.
+To date (2021) over 3,500 TEAM mentors have been involved.
+The number keeps growing.
+For additional information on this initiative please see the Tomlinson Engagement Award for Mentoring (TEAM) page.

 For additional background information on Dr. Tomlinson and his generous gift, please click here.